dfinity/sol-rpc-canister/README.md

    This can be problematic for endpoints with fast changing responses, such as [`getLatestBlockhash`](https://solana.com/de/docs/rpc/http/getlatestblockhash) (which changes roughly every 400ms), since in this case nodes will not be able to reach a consensus.
 3. Note that in some cases, the use of a [response transformation](https://internetcomputer.org/docs/building-apps/network-features/using-http/https-outcalls/overview) to canonicalize the response seen by each node before doing consensus may alleviate the problem.
+   The exact transform used depends on the Solana method being queried.
+See the section on [Supported methods](#supported-methods) for more details.
-   For example, `getSlot` rounds by default the received slot by 20, therefore artificially increasing the slot time seen by each node to 8s to allow them reaching consensus with some significantly higher probability.
+   For example, `getSlot` rounds by default the received slot by 20 (configurable by the caller), therefore artificially increasing the slot time seen by each node to 8s to allow them reaching consensus with some significantly higher probability.
    The reason why such a canonicalization strategy does not work for [`getLatestBlockhash`](https://solana.com/de/docs/rpc/http/getlatestblockhash) is that the result is basically a random-looking string of fixed length.
 4. There are therefore two options to send a transaction on Solana using the SOL RPC canister (see the [examples](examples))
    1. Use a [durable nonce](https://solana.com/de/developers/guides/advanced/introduction-to-durable-nonces) instead of a blockhash.